bjlkeng/bjlkeng.github.io/source/posts/the-expectation-maximization-algorithm.rst

 |h3| Complete Data Log-Likelihood and the Auxiliary Function |h3e|

-Recall the overall goal of the EM algorithm is finding an MLE (or MAP) estimation in a model with unobserved latent variables.
+Recall the overall goal of the EM algorithm is to find an MLE (or MAP) estimate in a model with unobserved latent variables.
 MLE estimates by definition attempt to maximize the likelihood function.
-In the general case, with observations :math:`x_i` and latent variables :math:`z_i`, we have the log-likelihood as:
+In the general case, with observations :math:`x_i` and latent variables :math:`z_i`, we have the log-likelihood as follows:

 .. math::